Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: Experiments

 \subsection{Empirical objectives}

-Finally, we benchmark PGBI policies on three empirical global optimization problems motivated by applied challenges: \emph{Pest Control} where $d = 25$ \cite{oh2019combinatorial}, \emph{Lunar Lander} where $d = 12$ \cite{eriksson2019scalable}, and \emph{Robot Pushing} where $d = 14$ \cite{wang2017max}.
+Finally, we benchmark PBGI policies on three empirical global optimization problems motivated by applied challenges: \emph{Pest Control} where $d = 25$ \cite{oh2019combinatorial}, \emph{Lunar Lander} where $d = 12$ \cite{eriksson2019scalable}, and \emph{Robot Pushing} where $d = 14$ \cite{wang2017max}.
 Detailed descriptions of these problems and associated cost functions are in \Cref{apdx:experiments}.
 Note that, for Lunar Lander and Robot Pushing, the cost functions used are not automatically-differentiable.
-To avoid this challenge and illustrate how our acquisition function can be used when the cost function is unknown, we apply unknown-cost PBGI and baseline variants, where the costs are modeled using a second independent log-Gaussian process: details on this unknown-cost PBGI variant, including its analytic form, are given in \Cref{apdx:theory:unknown_cost}.
+To handle this challenge and illustrate how our acquisition function can be used when the cost function is unknown, we apply unknown-cost PBGI and baseline variants, where the costs are modeled using a second independent log-Gaussian process: details on this unknown-cost PBGI variant, including its analytic form, are given in \Cref{apdx:theory:unknown_cost}.

-From \Cref{fig:empirical}, we see that the PBGI outperforms baselines on Pest Control and Lunar Lander, in both the cost-aware and uniform-cost settings.
-On the other hand, PBGI performs poorly on Robot Pushing, where instead expected improvement and PBGI-D perform best, and the non-myopic BMSEI baseline performs poorly.
-This mirrors behavior previously seen on the unimodal Rosenbrock function, from which we suspect unimodality-like behavior may be at play here as well.
-Note also that the performance gap between PBGI and UCB is substantially bigger here than on the Bayesian regret or synthetic problems: this may be in part because we tune UCB using the schedule of \textcite{srinivas2009gaussian}, which is explicitly designed for the Bayesian regret setting, and may be less-ideal for other objectives.
-In comparison, PBGI's tuning works reasonably well on all three problem classes~simultaneously.
+From \Cref{fig:empirical}, we see that the PBGI matches or outperforms baselines on Pest Control and Lunar Lander, in both the varying-cost and uniform-cost settings.
+On the other hand, PBGI performs poorly on Robot Pushing, where instead LogEI variants perform best and PBGI-D performs second-best; the non-myopic BMSEI baseline also performs poorly.
+This mirrors behavior previously seen on the Rosenbrock function, from which we suspect that a mismatch between prior and objective multimodality may be at play here as well.
+Note also that unlike in the Bayesian regret experiments, UCB's performance is far from strongest.
+This may be in part because we tune UCB using the schedule of \textcite{srinivas2009gaussian}, which is derived specifically for Bayesian regret, and may be less-ideal for other settings.
+In comparison, PBGI-D works reasonably well on five of the six~cases.